Max-RDJ/whats_for_dinner/docs/reference/reference-import-export.md

 ### Behaviour

-- The 'Import' button opens a file explorer dialog where the user selects an appropriate file.
 - Imported data replaces the currently displayed meal plan.
 - The application renders meals according to the imported structure.
 - Imported files must match the expected format of exported plans.